Steiner-254/aws-reStart/Week 6/Day5.md

-# Python DevOps and Continuous Integration
+# Python DevOps and Continuous Integration && Configuration Management
 - ***Day 5 Friday***

 - You will learn how to: